1. Introduction

 2.2 Eigenvalue ReLU and orthogonal projection onto the positive semidefinite cone

 Suppose we want to bound the eigenvalues of $W$ from below by a minimum value $\alpha$.
 For $\alpha = 0$, this is equivalent to projecting $W$ onto the positive semidefinite cone which is useful in e.g. finance and quantum mechanics where objects are typically required to be positive semidefinite.
-We can do this by setting $\beta = +\infty$ in Equation 3:
+We can do this by setting $\beta = +\infty$ in Equation $\eqref{eq:clipviasign}$:

-$$\begin{align} \texttt{clip}_{[\alpha, \infty]}(x) &= \lim_{\beta \to \infty}\frac{\alpha + \beta + (\alpha - x)\texttt{sign}(\alpha - x) - (\beta - x)\texttt{sign}(\beta - x)}{2}\nonumber\\ &= \frac{\alpha + \cancel{\beta} + (\alpha - x)\texttt{sign}(\alpha - x) - (\cancel{\beta} - x)}{2}\nonumber\\ \texttt{clip}_{[\alpha, \infty]}(x) &= \frac{\alpha + x + (\alpha - x)\texttt{sign}(\alpha - x)}{2} \end{align}$$
+$$\begin{align} \texttt{clip}_{[\alpha, \infty]}(x) &= \lim_{\beta \to \infty}\frac{\alpha + \beta + (\alpha - x)\texttt{sign}(\alpha - x) - (\beta - x)\texttt{sign}(\beta - x)}{2}\nonumber\\ &= \frac{\alpha + \cancel{\beta} + (\alpha - x)\texttt{sign}(\alpha - x) - (\cancel{\beta} - x)}{2}\nonumber\\ \texttt{clip}_{[\alpha, \infty]}(x) &= \frac{\alpha + x + (\alpha - x)\texttt{sign}(\alpha - x)}{2} \end{align}$$Lifting this to matrix form yields,

-$$\begin{align} \texttt{eig\_relu}_\alpha(W) &= \texttt{eig\_clip}_{[\alpha, \infty]}(W)\nonumber\\ &= Q \texttt{clip}_{[\alpha, \infty]}(\Lambda) Q^T\nonumber\\ \texttt{eig\_relu}_\alpha(W) &= \frac{1}{2} [\alpha I + W + (\alpha I - W) \texttt{msign}(\alpha I - W)] \end{align}$$
+$$\begin{align} \texttt{eig\_relu}_\alpha(W) &= \texttt{eig\_clip}_{[\alpha, \infty]}(W)\nonumber\\ &= Q \texttt{clip}_{[\alpha, \infty]}(\Lambda) Q^T\nonumber\\ \texttt{eig\_relu}_\alpha(W) &= \frac{1}{2} [\alpha I + W + (\alpha I - W) \texttt{msign}(\alpha I - W)] \end{align}$$which we can implement in JAX as follows:

 def eig_relu(W: jax.Array, alpha: float=0.) -> jax.Array: